Little Para River: History

 The river attracted John Harvey to form his settlement at Salisbury in 1847 and was crucial to the development of the citrus industry from 1852.
-Orange groves and lemon and almond trees were spread along the banks; several of the growers' residences are still in existience.
+Orange groves and lemon and almond trees were spread along the banks; several of the growers' residences are still in existence.
 In the 1960s the City of Salisbury began acquiring land for public space, and a belt of parklands with biking and walking trails now borders the river.